A new proof of Friedman's second eigenvalue Theorem and its extension to random lifts: Proof of Theorem

-We now repeat the proof of Lemma \ref{leM:enumpath} with the difference that for each $i$, we use that $\gamma'_i$ and $\gamma''_i$ are tangled free, it gives short cycling times and long cycling times for both $\gamma'_i$ and $\gamma''_i$.
-Then, for each $i$, there are at most $2$ short cycling times and $2 (\chi-1)$ long cycling times.
-Arguing as in Lemma \ref{leM:enumpath}, we get that $| \cX^k _{\ell,m} (s,a) | $ is upper bounded by
+Then, for each $i$, there are at most $2$ short cycling times and $2 (g-1)$ long cycling times (since each connected component has most $g$ excess edges).
+There are at most $ \ell ^{4m g}$ ways to position these times.
+The number of distinct half-edges $\gamma_{i,t}$ in $\gamma$ is at most $h = 4 \ell m$.
+Arguing as in Lemma \ref{leM:enumpath}, we get that $| \cW^k_{\ell,m} (s,a) | $ is upper bounded by